 Salary advancements for regular twelve (12) month employees are granted only at the beginning of each fiscal year.
-Annual step increases may be withheld if it is determined the employee does not perform at the expected level or does not meet standards for the job.

 An employee must work one (1) day more than one-half (1/2) of the year to receive a step advancement in salary.